LiuFG/Awesome-NAS-CV/README.md

 | :---------- | :------------: | :--------------------: | :---------------------: | :---------: |
 | Explanation | gradient-based | reinforcement learning | evaluationary algorithm | other types |

-We record code that includes search stage instead of only train and inference.
-We copy the line if the paper is efficient for several CV tasks.
+The code is recorded only if it includes search stage instead of only train and inference.

+The line is copied if the paper is efficient for several CV tasks.

 > Classification is out of list.
 Because almost all basic NAS algorithm are tested on Classification task.